-While there are no legally binding targets, the Turkish Minister of Energy and Natural Resources has publicly stated that the target is for renewable energy resources to reach 30% of the total energy production by 2023.
-Based on figures from the MENR, this figure sat at approximately 27% in 2012.
+As of 2013, Turkey only met 27% of its energy needs from its own sources, including renewables and coal.
+While there are no legally binding targets, by 2023 Turkey aims to meet 35% of its energy need from renewable energy sources alone.
 The EMRA estimates that Turkey has 45 GW of hydropower potential, 48 GW of wind potential and 600 MW of geothermal power potential.
 Both the EBRD and World Bank have EUR1 billion loan programs in place for clean energy projects in Turkey.
 Turkey aims to improve energy production as the amount of imported energy is one of the main contributors to the Turkish economy's current deficit, with over 60% of Turkey's production relying on imported energy.
-The Turkish Statistics Authority states that during 2012, energy comprised 25% of all imports into Turkey.

-8. What are the main obstacles to the development of renewable energy in your jurisdiction?
+8. What are the main obstacles to the development of renewable energy?